Gem Cutting Styles - Definitions

 Mixed Cut Styles

 Mixed cut means that the cutter used both brilliant and step-cut styles in the facet arrangement.
 Ovals and cushions are often cut with step-cut pavilions, but brilliant style crowns (see Fig. 2-07).
 This breaks up the light into yet a different pattern.
-Remember that uniformity of color is important for the value of a colored gem.
-Mixing the styles of cutting will also assist in evening out the color and minimizes the effect of a small window at the culet.
+Remember that uniformity of colour is important for the value of a coloured gem.
+Mixing the styles of cutting will also assist in evening out the colour and minimises the effect of a small window at the culet.

 For more uncommon cuts such as the Barion cut (see Fig. 2-08), facet names can vary with different cutters.

 The rose cut features a flat bottom with a dome-shaped crown reaching an apex (see Fig. 2-09) formed by 3 facets or more.
 Rose cuts, so named because they resemble the shape of a rose bud, were originally cut in diamond in the 1500s.
 By the 1800s this cutting style had moved over to a few coloured gems such as marcasite and garnet.
 Recently, it has found fashion in a number of other coloured gems.

 The non-faceted styles of gem cutting predate faceted styles, with the earliest form being either the bead or cabochon (or cab).
 A gemstone bead is fashioned in a variety of shapes and sizes, and is pierced for threading or stringing.
 The material can be transparent to opaque.